int128/parallel-test-action/README.md

 ### Test files distribution

-You need to upload the test reports as artifacts on the default branch.
-It is required to estimate the time of each test file.

 This action distibutes the test files based on the estimated time using the greedy algorithm.
 Here is the example of the distribution: